sophiedkk/pdp-demo/README.md

 It should create a folder in the directory in which you ran the command.
 You can see the current directory in Windows with `chdir` and on Mac/Linux with `pwd`.
 Again: to navigate directories you can use the `cd` command.
+To list the contents of the current directory please use `ls` on Mac/Linux and `dir` on Windows.

 ## Open the project in Godot